 Under the book/tax conformity rule, if you are an accrual method holder that has made the election described in the prior paragraph, you may be required to accrue market discount in a more accelerated manner than described above if you do so for financial accounting purposes.
-It is also possible, althoug less likely, that if you are an accrual method holder that has not made the election described above and you accrue market discount on a current basis of your financial statements, you may be required to accrue market discount-including de minimis market discount-currently for U.S. federal income ta purposes.
+It is also possible, although less likely, that if you are an accrual method holder that has not made the election described above and you accrue market discount on a current basis of your financial statements, you may be required to accrue market discount-including de minimis market discount-currently for U.S. federal income to purposes.
 The application of the book/tax conformity rule to a debt security with market discount is uncertain, and, accordingly, if you are an accrue method taxpayer, you should consult with your tax advisors on how the rule may apply to your investment in a debt security.

 Any accrued market discount on a Foreign Currency Debt Security that is currently includible in income will be translated into U.S. dollars at the average exchange rate for the accrual period (or portion thereof within your taxable year).
-Any such election, if made, applies to all market discount bonds acquired by you on or after the first day of the first taxable year to which such election applies and is revocable only with the consent of the IRS.
+Any such election, if made, applies to all market discount bonds acquire by you on or after the first day of the first taxable year to which such election applies and is revocable only with the consent of the IRS.

 Short-Term Debt Securities.
-The rules set forth above will also generally apply to debt securities having maturities of not more than one year ("Shor Term Debt Securities"), but with certain modifications.
+The rules set forth above will also generally apply to debt securities having maturities of not more than one year ("Short Term Debt Securities"), but with certain modifications.

 First, applicable Treasury Regulations treat none of the interest on a Short-Term Debt Security as qualified stated interest.
-Thus, all Short-Term Debt Securities will be Original Issue Discount Debt Securities.
+Thus, all Short-Term De Securities will be Original Issue Discount Debt Securities.
 OID will be treated as accruing on a Short-Term Debt Security ratably, or at your election under a constant yield method.

 Second, if you are a U.S. Holder of a Short-Term Debt Security that uses the cash method of tax accounting and are not a bank, securities dealer, regulated investment company or common trust fund, and do not identify the Short-Term Debt Security as part of a hedging transaction, you will generally not be required to include OID in income on a current basis.
-If you are such a U.S. Holder, you may not be allowed to deduct all of the interest paid or accrued or any indebtedness incurred or maintained to purchase or carry such debt security until the maturity of the debt security as ordinary income to the extent such gain does not exceed the OID accrued with respect to the debt security during the period you held the debt security.
+If you are such a U.S. Holder, you may not be allowed to deduct all of the interest paid or accrued of any indebtedness incurred or maintained to purchase or carry such debt security until the maturity of the debt security or its earlier disposition in a taxab transaction.
+In addition, you will be required to treat any gain realized on a sale, exchange or retirement of the debt security as ordinary income to the extent such gain does not exceed the OID accrued with respect to the debt security during the period you held the debt security.
 Notwithstanding the foregoing, if you are a cash method U.S. Holder of a Short-Term Debt Security, you may elect to accrue OID into income on a current basis or to accrue the "acquisition discount" on the debt security under the rules described below.
-If you elect to accrue OID or acquisition discount, the limitation on the debt security of interest described above will not apply.
+If you elect to accrue OID or acquisition discount, the limitation on the deductibility of interest described above will not apply.